Are steroids necessary to succeed in bodybuilding?

 The fact remains that this is a sensitive issue that needs to be taken seriously.
 Obviously the stereotypes behind bodybuilding are over exaggerated.
 An athlete’s hard work should be recognized for what it is.
 Steroids give an edge, but there is no substitute for hard work.

 Steroids are treated as controlled substances in the USA ever since the Anabolic Steroids Control Act.
-Many people see the drug as a cheat and, more importantly, as dangerous.
+Many people see the drug as a way of cheating and more importantly, as dangerous for your health.
 In short, most people just don’t know enough about the topic.

 You need to understand that in bodybuilding, steroids are very prominent but not talked about too much.
 We are going to dive into the usage of anabolic steroids in bodybuilding and provide as much education on the topic as we can..